JunHu-1974/Data_Structures_and_Algorithms/README.md

 3. In **post-order**, we always recursively traverse the current node's left subtree; next, we recursively traverse the current node's right subtree and then visit the current node.

 ### Breadth-first search (BFS)
-Contrasting with depth-first search is breadth-first search, which always attempts to visit the node closest to the root that it has not already visited.
-This ensures that all nodes at a given distance from the root are explored before moving to nodes with greater distance.
+Contrasting with depth-first search is breadth-first search, which always attempts to visit the node closest to the root node that it has not already visited.
+This ensures that all nodes at a given distance from the root node are explored before moving to nodes at greater distance.
 Breadth-first search is also called level-order traversal.

 ## Shortest path problem